 A new year calls for a refresh – and your employer brand strategy should be part of that plan.
 A strong employee value proposition might make or break becoming an employer of choice.
 So, it has to be spot on.
-Your brand identity and recruitment function relies on your employer brand strategy to attract the right talent.
-Here’s how to give it a makeover as we ring in 2019:
+Your brand identity and recruitment function rely on your employer brand strategy to attract the right talent.
+Here’s how to give it a makeover as we get ready for 2021:

 Before you make any employer brand strategy adjustments, you need to figure out what needs to change.
 Consider polling your employees, unsuccessful candidates and talent community members to discover if your messaging matches your real HR brand.
 Prioritize realigning your communications and brand identity before making “bonus” improvements.